huawei-noah/trustworthyAI/README.md

 ### Research

-- Research works related to causaility.
-We will continously add new methods here.
+- Research works related to causality.
+We will continuously add new methods here.
 - Currently contains implementations of CausalVAE, GAE, and causal discovery with reinforcement learning.